amushtaev/gatsby-starter-netlify-cms/src/pages/blog/facebook-video-ads-vs-image-ads.md

   - facebook-ads
 title: "Facebook Video Ads vs. Image Ads: Which to Shoot?"
 date: 2018-11-27T00:00:00.000Z
-description: Need modify desk.
+description: This article compares Facebook video ads vs. photo ads.
+Learn the costs and advantages of video and image advertising on the world's top social media.
 featuredpost: false
 featuredimage: /img/facebook-video-ads-vs-image-ads-featured-image.jpg
 image: /img/facebook-video-ads-vs-image-ads-featured-image.jpg
 tags:
+  - Facebook ads
+  - product ads
+  - video advertising
+  - image advertising
-  - brewing
+  - video marketing
-  - chemex
+  - image marketing
+seo_title: "Video Ads vs. Photo Ads: What Converts Better on Facebook?"
+metadescription:
+focus_keyphrase: facebook video ads vs. image ads
 seotitle: "Video Ads vs. Photo Ads: What Converts Better on Facebook?"
-focuskeyphrase: facebook video ads vs. photo ads
 ---
 <!--StartFragment-->

 You’re facing a challenge, trying to figure out what will work best for your business on Facebook: a video ad or image ad?
 This is one of the eternal questions of Facebook advertising.

 Video ads are conquering the world of marketing.
 We at Softcube know this like nobody else.
-Our artificial intelligence is working hard to produce [**hundreds of product videos**](https://softcube.com/) every day.
+Our artificial intelligence is working hard to produce **[hundreds of product videos](https://softcube.com/)** every day.

 But does this mean that image ads are doomed to disappear?
 Let’s find out.